https://i0.wp.com/demerarawaves.com/wp-content/uploads/2024/03/UG-2024-5.png!

 On the other hand, the study states that there are risks associated with storing and managing biometric data in large databases for fear of breaches and unauthorized access, raising concerns about the security and integrity of the voting process.
 Other reasons for moving away from biometric fingerprint identification are potential for technical failures and errors leading to instances where legitimate voters are unable to cast their votes due to authentication issues and so undermine the credibility and fairness of the electoral process.

 The study states that there are also concerns about the cost and feasibility of implementing biometric systems for voting on a large scale.
 Setting up and maintaining biometric infrastructure can be expensive, especially for countries with limited resources.
-Additionally, ensuring
+Additionally, ensuring that all eligible voters have access to biometric identification devices can be logistically challenging.

 He said addressing technical issues, improving infrastructure, enhancing voter education, ensuring data accuracy, and overcoming logistical hurdles are crucial steps towards successful utilization of biometrics in future elections.
-“The implementation of biometric fingerprint identification in voting processes raises several other considerations that need to be carefully addressed to ensure accuracy, reliability, and
+“The implementation of biometric fingerprint identification in voting processes raises several other considerations that need to be carefully addressed to ensure accuracy, reliability, and privacy,” he said.

 In instances where the fingerprint could not be used due to age, worn out fingerprints, bandaged index finger, medical conditions or soiled biometric equipment, the Chief Election Officer recommended a fallback to the existing manual system.
 Mr Persaud said GECOM, political parties and other stakeholders would have to ensure that no one is disenfranchised.
 “The accuracy and reliability of biometric fingerprint identification technology are also significant ethical considerations.
 Errors in fingerprint matching could result in voter disenfranchisement or false identifications, thereby undermining the democratic process,” he said.
 He added that it was essential to address issues related to algorithm bias, false positives/negatives, and system malfunctions to ensure fair and reliable voting outcomes.

-unique physical characteristics that cannot be easily replicated or lost; enhanced security as it is based on unique biological data that cannot be easily duplicated or stolen.
+In comparing the existing manual voter identification system with that of biometrics, he said the latter offers higher accuracy as it uses unique physical characteristics that cannot be easily replicated or lost, and enhanced security as it is based on unique biological data that cannot be easily duplicated or stolen.
 He said additionally, biometric systems can be integrated with secure databases to prevent unauthorized access and ensure data privacy.
 Mr Persaud added that the biometric system offers increased efficiency as it allows for rapid verification of voters’ identities through automated systems.
-This, he says, reduces wait times at Polling Stations and streamlines the voting process overall.
+This, he says, reduces wait times at polling stations and streamlines the voting process overall.

-identification to prove their identity but this can be prone to voters not being in possession of their photo identification document.
+He said the manual voter identification system, on the other hand, relies on voters providing valid documentation such as a photo identification to prove their identity but this can be prone to voters not being in possession of their photo identification document.
 While manual identification has been used traditionally for voter identification due to its simplicity and ease of implementation, Mr Persaud says manual checks can be time-consuming and labor- intensive, thereby increasing the potential for errors.
 In terms of efficiency, the Chief Elections Officer said manual identification can be time-consuming as each voter must present their documentation for verification by an election official.
 “This process can lead to long lines at Polling Stations during peak hours and contribute to voter frustration.
 Furthermore, manual checks require significant resources in terms of personnel,” he added.

-Mr Persaud cited 12 concerns in Brazil, Ghana, India, Kenya, Nigeria, Pakistan, Philippines and South Africa where biometric voting systems were used.
+Mr Persaud cited concerns in Brazil, Ghana, India, Kenya, Nigeria, Pakistan, Philippines and South Africa where biometric voting systems were used.
 Among them are technical challenges in which the reliability and accuracy of biometric systems have been questioned due to factors such as poor network connectivity, power outages, hardware malfunctions, and software glitches.
 “These technical issues have led to delays in the voting process and raised concerns about the effectiveness of using biometrics for voter identification,” the CEO said.

 He said in all of those countries, the accuracy and reliability of biometric fingerprint identification systems were also questioned.
-He pointed out that concerns were raised about false positives or negatives, which could lead to voter disenfranchisement or fraudulent activities if not
+He pointed out that concerns were raised about false positives or negatives, which could lead to voter disenfranchisement or fraudulent activities if not properly addressed.
+Operationally, the Chief Elections Officer said training election officials, maintaining equipment, and ensuring smooth operations on election days require significant resources and coordination.

 He said another challenge was the lack of adequate voter education on how to use the biometric system properly.
 Mr Persaud said that resulted in difficulties in capturing accurate fingerprints, and confusion among voters leading to disenfranchisement.

-The Chief Elections Officer noted that the United Kingdom, Germany, The Netherlands, and nationally the United States do not use a biometric voting system largely due to privacy concerns.
+The Chief Elections Officer noted that the United Kingdom, Germany, The Netherlands, and the United States do not use a biometric voting system largely due to privacy concerns.